-The goal of the program is to generate excitement for a future career in cancer research in highly motivated undergraduates and help them prepare for the next stage of their careers.
+The goal of the Cancer-focused Summer Undergraduate Research program is to generate excitement for a future career in cancer research in highly motivated undergraduates and help them prepare for the next stage of their careers.

 Mentored Research Experience

-Scholars will participate in a hands-on, cancer research experience including project development, execution, interpretation, and reporting of research results in select Case CCC member’s laboratory (click here for participating faculty members).
+Scholars participate in a hands-on, cancer research experience including project development, execution, interpretation, and reporting of research results in select Case CCC member’s laboratory.

 Weekly Scientific and Career Enrichment Lunches

-Scholars will discuss new advances in cancer research and cutting-edge technology.
+Scholars have the opportunity to discuss new advances in cancer research and cutting-edge technology.
 Scholars will gain critical insight into professional development, including how to communicate and present research findings, guidance on how to prepare graduate/medical school applications, leadership training, and responsible conduct in research, among other topics.

 Cancer Career Opportunities Dinner

-Scholars will enjoy dinner with PhD and MD students, postdoctoral scholars, and hematology/oncology residents and fellows while leaning about diverse cancer careers opportunities in academia (PhD and MD/PhD paths), medicine, community outreach, and industry, among others.
+Scholars enjoy a meal with PhD and MD students, postdoctoral scholars, and hematology/oncology residents and fellows while learning about diverse cancer careers opportunities in academia (PhD and MD/PhD paths), medicine, community outreach, and industry, among others.